iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-protectAndManageData.md

 # 🛡️Protect and manage data

-Okay, if you’re here, it means you’ve just created and deployed your first iExec application.
-I think you’re now at the step where you need your data to be computed securely.
-That’s why we created DataProtector, a tool that will help you protect and manage your data in a secure way.
+Okay, we talked about confidential computing, data protection, and privacy.
+Now it's time to put all of this into practice.
+In this chapter, we'll show you how to protect and manage your data with our developer tool, **DataProtector**.

 ## 🧩 DataProtector

-DataProtector is our main developer tool cause it allow to create the fundationals bricks the protected data, protected data that can be used in an iExec application.
+DataProtector is one of the most important of our tools, it enable the creation to create of protected data, protected data that can be used by a user in an iExec application.

 - **Data Privacy and Security** : Utilizes end-to-end encryption to ensure the